andrey-zherikov/argparse/docs/topics/Calling-the-parser.md

   mean that `argparse` will parse known arguments only and all unknown ones will be passed into the second parameter of `newMain` function.
 If `newMain` function doesn’t have such parameter, then `argparse` will error out if there is an unknown argument provided in command line.
-- Optionally `newMain` can return a result that can be cast to `int`.
+- Optionally `newMain` can return an `int`.
 In this case, this result will be returned from standard `main` function.

 **Usage examples:**